Clubmosses – Lycopodium SPP.: Edible & Medicinal Uses of the Not Really a Moss of Wild Plants

 Spring-Beauty – Claytonia Caroliniana: Edible & Medicinal Uses of the Fairy Spuds of Wild Plants

-In Anishinaabemowin, miiaatikwek piniik, spring-beauty is one of our first spring flowers.
+Spring-beauty (Claytonia caroliniana) is one of our first spring flowers.
 It’s a small, striped edible and medicinal ephemeral and one of our first available bee foods.
 It even has its own specialist bee, the spring beauty miner.
-You might see non-natives like crocus and coltsfoot bloom first in the spring, before our bees even …
+You might see non-natives like crocus and coltsfoot bloom first in the spring, before our bees even come out …

 Read more